 Moto in The Community Trust grants are available for projects and activities that deliver benefits to local communities across the UK.
 These should directly benefit the communities where Moto is present or where it has a significant staff catchment.
 Charities, schools and community organisations operating within a 15-mile radius of a Moto Motorway Services site can apply.
 The average grant awarded is £1,000, however, larger grants may be agreed.
 Applications should be endorsed by a Moto colleague or someone directly employed by Moto Hospitality Ltd. Applications can be made at any time.

 Paul Hamlyn Foundation Youth Fund - funding to support young people who face complex transitions to adulthood.
 Grants up to £150,000 spread over three years for groups/organisations supporting disadvantaged young people (aged 14-25).
-Work outside of London prioritised.
 Applications can be made at any time.

-Wooden Spoon - funding up to £5,000 is available for projects for a physical, tangible asset of a permanent nature, with a minimum predicted life span of 5 years (preferably 10).
+Wooden Spoon - funding up to £5,000 is available for projects for a physical, tangible asset of a permanent nature, with a minimum predicted life-span of five years (preferably 10).
 If a project is educational or disability sports-focused, there must be a rugby element to engage children and young people.
 Schools and not-for-profit organisations can apply.
 Applications can be made at any time.

 Youth Hostel Association’s Breaks Programme – bursaries are available for primary schools, secondary schools, special schools, schools offering alternative provision and colleges to help meet the costs of a residential trip.
 Specific criteria apply – please click through the above link for more information.
 Applications can be made at any time.